Summer is almost here (or already here for some of you) and that means lots of days of keeping your kids entertained at home!

 - COSMIC KIDS YOGA.
 This is yoga like you haven’t seen it before.
 Story-based yoga practice is such a genius idea and great for when you’re stuck inside but need to stretch a bit!
 There are so many options on their YouTube channel and it’s free!

 - TYPING CLUB.
 Ella used this free program when we homeschooled to learn to type and she still loves practicing on it.
-I’ll be using it with Ani for the next few weeks too!
+I’ll be using it with Ani this summer!
 Nitro Type is also a really fun one that’s like racing cars around a track.
 Ella LOVES this one.